Projective reflection groups of finite covolume: Coxeter polytopes

 \begin{defn} Let $P$ be a Coxeter polytope of negative type.
 We say that $P$ is a \emph{finite volume Coxeter polytope} if the volume of $P$ in its Vinberg domain is finite. \end{defn}

-We will also need the following result, which can be inferred from Vinberg's results. \begin{prop}[{\cite[\Prop 2.9]{marquis2017}}] Let $P\subset\P(V)$ be a Coxeter polytope.
+We will also need the following result, which can be inferred from Vinberg's results. \begin{fact}[{\cite[\Prop 2.9]{marquis2017}}] Let $P\subset\P(V)$ be a Coxeter polytope.
 If $P$ is of negative type, either $W_P$ is affine of type $\tilde{A}_d$, or it is large.
-If $W_P$ is large, then $P$ is of negative type. \end{prop}